Dennis Levine: Career

 After being hired away from his career at Citibank in 1978, he joined Smith Barney's corporate finance department and worked in its Paris office specializing in mergers and acquisitions.
 He moved to Lehman Brothers in 1981.
 Shortly after Lehman was bought by American Express in 1985, Levine moved to Drexel as a managing director.

 Levine spent most of his career as a specialist in mergers and acquisitions.
 It was very common to see him on a telephone with an extra-long cord while hunched over a Quotron, checking out signs of possible deals.
 He participated in many transactions throughout his career, three of which were among the more notable hostile takeovers of the 1980s — James Goldsmith's takeover of Crown Zellerbach, Coastal Corporation's takeover of American Natural Resources, and Ron Perelman's takeover of Revlon.

-After his return to the business world, Levine re-entered to the finance world as president of ADASAR Group, a financial consulting firm.
-Over the last 30+ years, Levine has worked as a global strategist for innovative technology trends, focusing on controlled environment agriculture and sustainability, including food, water and energy systems.
-He also lectures at universities and organizations on a host of contemporary issues from business ethics to emerging technology developments.
+In 1991, CBS 60 Minutes reported that Levine was involved in advanced fee scams.
+This was further investigated by The New York Times and Los Angeles Times.
+Levine was working with people that he had met in prison and alleged members of the New York Mafia to con real estate developers out of their money by providing "introductions" to phony overseas banks and other con men.
+Information about these further crimes and his original conviction has resulted in various Wikipedia wars in the past, as anonymous edits routinely try to scrub Levine's Wikipedia page, only to have the more accurate information reinserted and the page locked for vandalism.